Pixies (band): Music videos and DVDs

-No music videos were released from Come On Pilgrim or Surfer Rosa, but from Doolittle onwards, the following videos were made: "Monkey Gone To Heaven", "Here Comes Your Man", "Velouria", "Dig For Fire", "Allison", "Alec Eiffel", "Head On", and "Debaser"; these were later released on the 2004 DVD Pixies.
-The videos for "Here Comes Your Man" and "Allison" were also released on The Complete 'B' Sides.
-Furthermore, a music video accompanied the release of their 2013 song, "Bagboy", as well an alternate video released on a later date.
-Videos were made for all the songs on both EP1 and EP2 and for "Silver Snail" and "Ring the Bell" from EP3.
-From Head Carrier onwards, the following videos were made: "Tenement Song", "Um Chagga Lagga", "On Graveyard Hill", "Catfish Kate", "Long Rider", "Hear Me Out", "Human Crime" and "Vault of Heaven".
+Early in their career, Pixies held an aversion to recording music videos.
+Come on Pilgrim and Surfer Rosa were released without any videos, with Doolittle marking their first foray into the format.
+"Monkey Gone to Heaven", "Debaser", and "Here Comes Your Man" from Doolittle all received music videos, the latter airing regularly on MTV.
+The band were wary of the track becoming a pop hit, and the video reflects their reluctance to promote the single, as Deal and Francis simply open their mouths during the song's verses, not attempting to lip-synch the lyrics.

-By Bossanova, the band had developed a severe aversion to recording music videos, and Francis refused to lip-sync to them.
-For example, in the "Here Comes Your Man" video, both Black and Deal open their mouths wide instead of mouthing their lyrics.
-According to the record label, this became one of the reasons that Pixies never achieved major coverage on MTV.
-With Bossanovas release, 4AD hoped to get the Pixies chosen to perform their single "Velouria" on the BBC's Top of the Pops.
-To this end, the band was pressured into producing a video for the song, and made one cheaply with the band members filmed running down a quarry, shown in slow motion.
+By their next release, Bossanova, the band had developed a severe aversion to recording music videos, and Francis refused to lip-sync to them.
+According to their record label, their refusal to lip-synch in "Here Comes Your Man" became one of the reasons that Pixies never achieved major coverage on MTV.
+With Bossanovas release, 4AD hoped to have the Pixies chosen to perform their single "Velouria" on the BBC's Top of the Pops.
+Thus, the band shot a 23-second clip of themselves running across a quarry in Manchester, England, and slowed the clip's speed to fill out the length of the track.
 The group was ultimately not given a spot on the show.

 The 90-minute documentary loudQUIETloud: a film about the Pixies was directed by Steven Cantor and Matthew Galkin and released in 2006.
 The film documents their 2004 reunion and tour, and covers the years after the break-up.
 In addition to Pixies and LoudQUIETloud, four other Pixies DVDs were released between 2004 and 2006, all featuring concert performances: Live at the Town and Country Club 1988, The Pixies—Sell Out, The Pixies Acoustic: Live in Newport, and The Pixies Club Date: Live at the Paradise in Boston.

+Since the band's reunion in 2004, they have released several music videos for new songs, including "On Graveyard Hill", "Snakes", "Vault of Heaven", and "Hear Me Out", though the band's members rarely appear in the videos.
+They have also released official lyric videos for many songs on their YouTube page.